Here’s the list for the 5 most searched areas to rent in Klang Valley to make your house-hunting journey as stress-free as possible. Ready?

 Fun fact: SS stands for Subang-Sungei Way

-Other than being known for its famous Village Park nasi lemak, PJ is also home to Southeast Asia’s largest climbing gym and trampoline park.
+Other than being known for its famous Village Park nasi lemak, PJ is also home to Asia’s largest climbing gym and trampoline park.
 Connectivity between PJ new town and Kelana Jaya is also seamless with the availability of the Kelana Jaya LRT line.
 The main stations are Taman Jaya, Asia Jaya, Taman Paramount and Kelana Jaya.
 On top of that, the LRT 3 will further alleviate the public transportation service in PJ as it allows seamless commute to Bandar Utama, Shah Alam, and Klang.
 There will be five LRT 3 stations within Petaling Jaya:

 - One Utama (MRT 1 Sungai-Buloh Kajang interchange)

 - Kelana Indah